Meet your Teacher - Melanie

 Where are the lessons held?

-My home based yoga studio is located in Cochrane, AB but all classes are on Zoom allowing yoga students to join us from anywhere.
-We have students from Montreal, Toronto, Victoria, Edmonton and California.
-We’ve even had students join us from Mexico and South Africa.
+All of the classes are online, via the Zoom app.
+I teach out of my home in Cochrane, Alberta, Canada and teaching online allows yoga students to join us from anywhere in Canada and the US or anywhere else for that matter.
+We have students from Montreal, Toronto, Nova Scotia, Victoria, Edmonton and California.
+We have had students who joined us from Mexico and South Africa when on vacation.
 When the weather allows, I prefer to move outside to a sunny location and I have taught on beaches in Vancouver and Kelowna, parks in Calgary and on my daughters’ sundecks in northeastern Alberta.

 All you need is an internet connection, a computer, iPad/tablet or you can connect on your phone.
 As long as you have Zoom you can join the class.

-For class participants who may have to miss a class, all classes are recorded and a link will be sent after the class to allow you to practice at your convenience. ,
+For class participants who may have to miss a class, all classes are recorded and a link will be sent after each class allowing you to practice at your convenience. ,

 Do you Have Questions?